 Now, if you recover from COVID19 and get the first mRNA vaccine dose, do you need the second dose?
 This is highly debated among scientists.
 This strategy seems to work, but we’re waiting for more evidence to change policy.

-Second, the vaccine looks to better protect against variants than natural infection.
-This Qatar study was before rampant spread of variants of concern (as well as other factors, like younger crowd, different level of public health compliance, etc.).
+Third, the vaccine looks to better protect against variants than natural infection.
+This Qatar study was before rampant spread of variants of concern (as well as other factors, like younger crowd, different level of public health compliance, etc).
 We have reason to believe natural infection just doesn’t work as well against new variants.

 For example, up until now, Israel has restricted previously infected individuals from getting the vaccine because they were considered protected.
 Israel has been incredibly methodical in COVID-19 testing throughout the entire pandemic.
 So, the Israelis have a good handle on who was infected with the virus.